mkayontour/icinga-summit-workshop/docs/01-install-ansible.md

 ### Install Ansible

-Firstly install the Ansible on your system:
+Firstly install Ansible on your system:

 **DEB:**
 ```